yjlo123/runtime-tutorial/raw.md

 2. `drw`: fill the pixel at (V1, V2) with color V3
 3. `pxl`: get the color of the pixel (V1, V2)

-The canvas and console can work together, in the following example, it prints three dots on the canvas with a 0.2 second interval, then print the 'Hello World!' in the console.
+The canvas and console can work together, in the following example, it prints three dots on the canvas with a 0.2-second interval, then prints the 'Hello World!' in the console.

 ```runtime-embedded-box-1-250
 clr